Our Board

 Maria Guadalupe Martinez, known to her friends and colleagues as Lupita, was born and raised in Mexico City.
 She received her Bachelor of Arts degree in Tourism Management from the “Instituto Politécnico Nacional” (Mexican National Polytechnic Institute).
 After graduation, Lupita was involved in a range of educational settings in Mexico from high school teacher to college professor where she taught Hotel Management for 3 years.
 For the past 17 years, she has dedicated herself to bettering communities through education in New York City.
 In 2013 she founded CREA to fulfill her vision of increasing access to education for adult learners from the Latin American and Mexican communities of East Harlem.

-Is a water researcher and consultant.
-She is originally from Celaya Gto, Mexico and she is passionate about education, science, the environment, and dancing.
+Is is originally from Celaya, Guanajuato, Mexico and she is passionate about water, education, science, the environment, and dancing.

 Norma Benitez